davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.loops/index.md

 ### Lab: Loops and Arrays

-In this assignment, you'll be working with loops.
-It helps to use the David's 4-Step Process for Writing Loops handout I passed out to you in class.
+In this assignment, you'll be working with arrays, loops, and nested loops.

+**READ THIS** Before we get started, it should be noted that I do not expect you to complete this lab within the period.
+You will get credit for attending and for making progress.
+So **don't get discouraged or frustrated** -- this can be a particularly difficult assignment because we're still at the point where we're trying to wrap our minds around loops and arrays!

 #### Student Outcomes